Do Go On - 400 - The Millennium Dome Heist

 And honestly, it was one of the highlights.

-They could have just put him up as he was for the report.
+They could have just put him up as he was for the whole, for the report.

 But instead they're like, how can we make this fun?

-And they put a little effect on him dancing.
+And they put a little effect on him dance.

 It's just so great.

-Anyway, a big thank you to everybody who came out and partied with us watch us on the stream and or has listened to this episode of the podcast in your normal podcast
+Anyway, a big thank you to everybody who came out and partied with us, watched us on the stream and, or has listened to this episode of the podcast in your normal podcast feed.

-feed uh we genuinely cannot believe we've done 400 episodes of this podcast it's insane
+We genuinely cannot believe we've done 400 episodes of this podcast.

-we had a great time celebrating it but now it's time for everybody's favorite section of the show
+But now it's time for everybody's favorite section of the show.

-all right and this is the section so i believe it's got for everybody's favourite section of the show.
-Oh, right.
-And this is the section of the show I believe it's got a jingle.
+And this is the section of the show, I believe it's got a jingle.

 He always remembers the ding.